A wired Ethernet and a Wifi extender are awesome for getting an internet connection wherever you want.

 When we use a WIFI connection, the internet frequency has to travel by air.
 Thus, it takes time at airtime allotment, and we get slow internet.

-But, with a wired connection, we eliminate the airtime as well as buffer bloat, which makes the wired connection super fast.
-A direct connection is always great rather than indirect!
+But, with a wired connection, we eliminate the airtime and buffer bloat, which makes the wired connection super fast.
+A direct connection is always great rather than an indirect one!